 Breakfast was served out on the terrace with a stunning view

 Maasai Mara, Kenya: Home to one of the greatest natural spectacles on Earth, the Maasai Mara has attracted global attention and fame.
 On a crisp August morning one can look out across the plains of the Maasai Mara to find them teeming with over one million wildebeest.
-These dark herds have successfully completed the arduous trek across the Tanzanian border facing crocodile invested rivers and land predators alike.
-Even out of the Migration season the Maasai Mara plays host to a diverse ecosystem of wildlife making it a top Kenyan Safari destination year round.
+These dark herds have successfully completed the arduous trek across the Tanzanian border.
+After facing crocodile invested rivers and land predators alike.
+Even out of the Migration season the Maasai Mara plays host to a diverse ecosystem.
+Wildlife making it a magical Kenyan Safari destination year round.

-Guests of Saruni can fly to an airstrip in the Mara from Nairobi where a driver from the camp will pick them up or they can drive from Nairobi.
+Guests of Saruni can fly to an airstrip in the Mara from Nairobi where a driver from the camp will pick them up.
+Alternatively, they can drive from Nairobi.
 The flight takes around one hour and by road it is roughly 5 hours.

 Atmosphere.
 In the Maasai language Saruni means tranquil.
 This perfectly describes the atmosphere at the camp; with only 6 villas you can feel totally alone in the wild!